About us

 Initiatives

-• Baby & Child Havens: 6 residential Joburg foster homes
+Baby & Child Havens: Seven residential foster homes in Johannesburg.

-• Home-Base: a residential home for young adults transitioning from institutions; 18-25 years
+Home-Base: A residential home, and programme to enable further studies, for young adults transitioning from institutions – 18-25 years.

-• Mobile Wellness Centres: Clinics where persons without medical aid can get assessments and referrals, prayer and encouragement.
+Mobile Wellness Centres: Clinics where people without medical insurance can get assessments and referrals, prayer and encouragement.

 Who makes all this possible?